Attaching package: 'dplyr'

 mqdata$config$table$factorDepth <- 1

-mqdata$data <- prolfqua::setup_analysis(res, mqdata$config)
+mqdata$data <- prolfqua::setup_analysis(data, mqdata$config)

 lfqdata <- prolfqua::LFQData$new(mqdata$data, mqdata$config)